wansang93/Web/Dream Coding/JavaScript-Mastery/README.md

 Map과 Object의 큰 차이점(ChatGPT로 요약)

+- Map keys can be any value (object, primitive, etc.), while object keys must be strings or symbols.
+- Maps have a size property and provide iteration methods (such as "forEach", "entries", "keys", and "values"), while objects do not.
+- Maps are ordered, while object properties have no order.
+- You can use "delete" operator to remove elements from a Map, while for Objects you have to use "delete" operator and set the value to "undefined".
+- Map entries can be iterated in the order they were added, while object properties have no guaranteed order for iteration.
+- You can use "set" method to add or update elements in a Map, while for Objects you have to directly assign values to properties.
+- Maps have a "clear" method to remove all elements, while for Objects you have to manually set each property to "undefined".
+- You can use the "has" method to check if a key exists in a Map, while for Objects you have to use "in" operator or check if a property is undefined.

 |   diff    |        Map        |     Object      |
 | :-------: | :---------------: | :-------------: |
 |    Key    |     Any Value     | String, Symbols |